VirgilSecurity/virgil-e3kit-js/example/README.md

   npm run serve
   ```

-- Pick an example to continue with from the subfolders of the `example` folder and follow the instructions in it's README.md file
+- Pick an example to continue with from the subfolders of the `example` folder.
+  * ReactNative - go to the [E3kitReactNative](E3kitReactNative) folder and follow the instructions in README.md file.
+  * firebase - `npm run firebase`
+  * node - `npm run node`
+  * umd - Navigate to [http://localhost:3000] in a browser
+  * webpack - `npm run webpack`